Samsung/tizen-docs/docs/application/tizen-studio/setup/install-sdk.md

 1. Launch the Tizen Studio installer.

-2. Accept the software license.

-   The license contains important legal notices for using the Tizen Studio.
-Read it fully, and click **Accept** only if you agree with the license statement.
+2. Accept the software license by reading the entire agreement, and click **Accept** only if you agree with the license statement:

    ![Tizen Studio License Agreement](./media/install_sdk_license.png)

-3. Set the SDK and data location.
+3. Click (./media/advanced_conf_browse.png) and specify a new directory to set the SDK and data location.
+If the new directory is valid and shows no errors, click **Install**:

-   The Tizen Studio and its data directory are installed in the location specified in the Installation settings step.
-To change the directory, click the **...** button and specify a new directory.
-If the new directory is valid (no errors are shown), click **Install** at the bottom of the installer.

    ![Set SDK and data location](./media/install_sdk_directory.png)

-4. Wait while the Tizen Studio is installed.

-   Once you click **Install**, the installer installs the required packages and tools in the specified directory.
+4. Click **Install** to install the required packages and tools in the specified directory.

    You can monitor the installation process or cancel the installation.
 The installation process is completed in a few minutes, unless you cancel it.

-5. Install additional tools.

-   After the installation is finished, you can close the installer by clicking **Finish**.
+5. Click **Finish** and close the installer:

    ![Installation complete](./media/migration_finish_instal.png)

-   If you want to install additional platforms and tools, launch the Package Manager by checking the **Launch the Package Manager** check box before clicking **Finish**.
+   To install additional platforms and tools, launch the Package Manager by selecting the **Launch the Package Manager** check box and click **Finish**.

-   Through the Tizen Studio Package Manager, you can both install and update additional tools.
+   Using the Tizen Studio Package Manager, you can install and update additional tools.
 For more information on the Package Manager, see [Updating Tizen Studio](./update-sdk.md).

    > **Note**